JeschkeLab/autoDEER/README.md

 6) [XeprAPI](https://github.com/OE-FET/XeprAPI) [Bruker]
 7) matlab-engine [Matlab]

-## External Software Dependencies
+### External Software Dependencies
 1) Bruker Xepr [Bruker]
 2) Matlab [Matlab based systems]

+## Setup
+At this time autoDEER is only avaliable from source.
+A packaged release will come later.

 ## License

-## Installation
-Two main methods:
- - Either install from source by cloning this git repository
- - Install from a prebuilt release on the right hand side
+AutoDEER is licensed under the GNU GPLv3 public license, and is released without warrenty or liability.

+Copyright © 2021-2023: Hugo Karas, Stefan Stoll, and Gunnar Jeschke